Sl1m007/COM4008_space_invaders/README.md

 	•	Letting invader bullets hit the player to test lives
 	•	Allowing invaders to reach the bottom to check the game-over condition

-⸻

-USE OF RESOURCES

-I mainly followed the COM4008 PyGame lecture material, especially for the game loop, sprites, and collision handling.

-I also used ChatGPT as a learning tool to help understand how to organise the project into separate files and to troubleshoot errors while learning.
-All final code was written by me, and I made sure I understood how each part of the program works.